 Sharon: We have favourite holiday spots, so I guess that he’s getting used to going to similar spots.
 Umm, we just recently had a holiday to Hamilton Island and he’s been there once before.
 So this time around it was pretty easy, we stayed in the same place and we went to the same beach.
 What it allowed us to do was probably expand on the activities we did.

-Jane (mother of two, one with Asperger’s): I think we are amazingly lucky with Julian, because I know a lot of people with children with autism have great difficulty.
+Jane (mother of 2 children, including 1 with Asperger’s): I think we are amazingly lucky with Julian, because I know a lot of people with children with autism have great difficulty.
 Because, like I’ve said, Julian wants routine and he craves routine, but amazingly he also has this incredible travel urge, to go and see all these places.
 I’m not quite sure why, but he loves going to different countries.